HOW TO IMPORT HAIR FROM VIETNAM? (NO-RISK & FACTORY-DIRECT GUIDE 2026)

 Form & Texture Check: Ask them to run a wide-tooth comb through a straight bundle on camera or pull a curly weft to inspect the bounce, density, and elasticity in real-time.

-Legitimate exporters offer flexible, verified payment structures designed to optimize transaction fees and bypass currency restrictions:
+Legitimate Vietnamese hair exporters offer flexible, verified payment options designed to optimize transaction fees and accommodate international banking regulations:

-The Deposit Rule: Legitimate exporters will accept a 30% to 50% deposit to begin custom production.
-You pay the remaining balance only after you inspect the final product quality on a live video call.
+• The Milestone Deposit Policy: Trustworthy manufacturers operate on a structured 30% to 50% deposit framework to initiate custom production.
+The remaining balance is only settled after you perform a comprehensive remote quality inspection via a live video call.

 The Step-by-Step Ordering & Negotiation Process